Where can I find more information on the benefits, risks, and other information on interconnecting a solar PV system?

 Utility theft can result in fire, property damage and hazardous conditions that can cause personal injury.
 Attempting to bypass or tamper with electric, gas, or water meters can affect innocent members of the community as it may result in serious injury or death from fire, explosion, electrocution, and even jeopardize the safety of the City's water supply.
 Even if the danger does not occur at the time of the theft, the meter is often left in an unsafe condition that is potentially dangerous.
 Individuals caught stealing energy are subject to immediate disconnection of service, civil collection proceedings and the possibility of criminal prosecution that may result in a fine, imprisonment or both.

 Yes.
-The City has a solar pilot program that extends through June 2015.
+The City has a solar program for City of Mesa electric customers.